 - 24. TOSSD data are collected mainly from provider countries and institutions.
-These data are complemented by data from recipient countries, reported on a voluntary basis, when possible and in line with their capacities.13 - 25.
+These data are complemented by data from recipient countries, reported on a voluntary basis, when possible and in line with their capacities.12 - 25.
 Bilateral providers are countries and territories that have a development co-operation policy and undertake activities in support of sustainable development in third countries. - 26.
 Multilateral providers are international agencies, institutions, organisations or funds whose members are governments and who are represented at the highest decision-taking level in the institution by persons acting in an official capacity and not as individuals.
-Multilateral institutions include i) United Nations agencies, programmes, funds and commissions; ii) the International Monetary Fund; iii) the World Bank Group; iv) regional development banks14; v) the European Union institutions; and vi) other multilateral funds, partnerships, initiatives and financing facilities. - 27.
-TOSSD recipients are identified in the list of eligible recipient countries and territories for pillar I (Chapter 2.2) and, for pillar II, include international institutions (see Chapter 3).
-Some countries and international institutions have a dual role and are both TOSSD recipients and providers.
+Multilateral institutions include i) United Nations agencies, programmes, funds and commissions; ii) the International Monetary Fund; iii) the World Bank Group; iv) regional development banks13; v) the European Union institutions; and vi) other multilateral funds, partnerships, initiatives and financing facilities. - 27.
+TOSSD recipients are defined in the list of eligible recipient countries and territories (crossborder resource flows pillar, see Chapter 2.2) but, for pillar II, also include international institutions (see Chapter 3, global public goods pillar).
+Some countries have a dual role and are both TOSSD recipients and providers.